Tazzios/pdfviewer/README.md

 These url parameters do not work with the pdfimage viewer else everone could access every page of the pdf file.

-page and search priority order
+page and search parameters priority order:
 1 highlight search
 2 url search
 3 url page